Maheerafra/Javascript-practices/README.md

 }

+Conditional branching: if, '?'

+Sometimes, we need to perform different actions based on different conditions.

+To do that, we can use the if statement and the conditional operator ?, that’s also called a “question mark” operator.

+The “if” statement
+The if(...) statement evaluates a condition in parentheses and, if the result is true, executes a block of code.

+Boolean conversion

+The if (…) statement evaluates the expression in its parentheses and converts the result to a boolean.

+Let’s recall the conversion rules from the chapter Type Conversions:

+A number 0, an empty string "", null, undefined, and NaN all become false.
+Because of that they are called “falsy” values.
+Other values become true, so they are called “truthy”.

+The “else” clause

+The if statement may contain an optional else block.
+It executes when the condition is falsy.

+Several conditions: “else if”

+Sometimes, we’d like to test several variants of a condition.
+The else if clause lets us do that.

+Several conditions: “else if”

+Sometimes, we’d like to test several variants of a condition.
+The else if clause lets us do that.

+Conditional operator ‘?’

+The so-called “conditional” or “question mark” operator lets us do that in a shorter and simpler way.

+The operator is represented by a question mark ?.
+Sometimes it’s called “ternary”, because the operator has three operands.
+It is actually the one and only operator in JavaScript which has that many.

+The syntax is:

+let result = condition ? value1 : value2;
+The condition is evaluated: if it’s truthy then value1 is returned, otherwise – value2.

+For example:

+let accessAllowed = (age > 18) ? true : false;
+Technically, we can omit the parentheses around age > 18.
+The question mark operator has a low precedence, so it executes after the comparison >.

+This example will do the same thing as the previous one:

+// the comparison operator "age > 18" executes first anyway
+// (no need to wrap it into parentheses) let accessAllowed = age > 18 ? true : false;

+Multiple ‘?’

+A sequence of question mark operators ? can return a value that depends on more than one condition.

+t may be difficult at first to grasp what’s going on.
+But after a closer look, we can see that it’s just an ordinary sequence of tests:

+The first question mark checks whether age < 3.
+If true – it returns 'Hi, baby!'.
+Otherwise, it continues to the expression after the colon “:”, checking age < 18.
+If that’s true – it returns 'Hello!'.
+Otherwise, it continues to the expression after the next colon “:”, checking age < 100.
+If that’s true – it returns 'Greetings!'.
+Otherwise, it continues to the expression after the last colon “:”, returning 'What an unusual age!'.

+Non-traditional use of ‘?’

+Sometimes the question mark ? is used as a replacement for if:

 Logical operators

 There are four logical operators in JavaScript: || (OR), && (AND), !
 (NOT), ??
 (Nullish Coalescing).
 Here we cover the first three, the ?? operator is in the next article.